martinloesethjensen/balance-transfer-many-to-one/README.md

 # Balance transfer - many to one

-Script for transfering KSM from multiple accounts to a receiver account.
+Script for transferring KSM from multiple accounts to a receiver account.

 ```txt
 Options: